PrasadKumbre/ReceiptWise/README.md

 ---
 ## 🗄️ Database Structure

-ReceiptWise uses a **local SQLite / Room database** to store authentication details, income records, expense records, and transaction categories.
+ReceiptWise uses a **local SQLite** to store authentication details, income records, expense records, and transaction categories.

 The database design follows **normalized relational structure** with **foreign key relationships** to maintain data integrity and scalability.